ducquando/learn-swift/README.md

 print("anotherNum is now", anotherNum)   // anotherNum is now 3
 ```

-However, therer is some litmitations of inout parameters.
+However, there are some limitations of inout parameters.
 You can only pass a variable as the argument for an in-out parameter.
-You can’t pass a constant or a literal value as the argument, because constants and literals can’t be modified.
-This example will prompt a compilt-time error message:
+You can't pass a constant or a literal value as the argument because constants and literals can't be modified.
+This example will prompt a compile-time error message:

 ```swift
 swap(&7, &8)           // error: cannot pass immutable value
 ```

-##### b.
+##### c.
 Arguments

 The argument label is used when calling the function.
-Each argument is written in the function call with its argument label before it.
+Each argument is written in the function call with its argument label.
 By default, parameters use their parameter name as their argument label.
 However, one may want to specify the argument labels.

 In that case, you write an argument label before the parameter name, separated by a space.
-If you have an argument label, you will have to refer to it when call the function.
+If you have an argument label, you will have to refer to it when calling the function.
 For example:

 ```swift
 // Example of a function with argument labels